BernardoDenkvitts/Zuum/README.md

  - <b>Real Time Notification</b> - Drivers receive instantaneous alerts of new ride requests if they are within a range of 6 kilometers of the Origin point, and users receive real-time updates about their current ride.

- - <b>Location Updated in Real Time</b> - Drivers can update their location in real time, and passengers can track their location.
+ - <b>Location Updated in Real Time</b> - Drivers can update their location in real-time, and passengers can track their location.

- - <b>Dynamic Price Rules</b> - The ride’ price is calculated dynamic, based on factors, such as time, frequency and demand.
+ - <b>Dynamic Price Rules</b> - The ride’s price is calculated dynamically, based on factors, such as time, frequency, and demand.

- - <b>Secure Authentication</b> - Jason Web Token (JWT) to guarantee security access to the API.
+ - <b>Secure Authentication</b> - JSON Web Token (JWT) to guarantee security access to the API.

 ## 🚀 Technologies